The Cyprus Tax Regime is set to provide a business-friendly environment

-Cyprus is the best place to do business in the EU.
+Cyprus is probably the best place to do business in the EU, not only because business-friendly Cyprus Tax Regime.
 Currently (end of 2016) around thousand companies are registered every month in Cyprus – a clear proof of the many advantages of Cyprus' legislation.

 In the course of harmonisation, focusing on the then future EU-membership, Cyprus dismissed its "offshore" legislation in 2002 and 2003 step by step.
 Simultaneously, a new system of EU-conform tax advantages has been set up, and the refinement is still continued day by day.
 Today, Cyprus is even more attractive as a place of doing business, providing not only tax advantages but many other advantages as well.

 The Cyprus Tax Regime: Some of the many tax advantages that Cyprus Companies benefit from:

 - differentiation between 'tax residents' and 'non tax residents'

 - corporate tax is only 12,5 %, very low tonnage tax for ship-owning and shipping companies, 2,5 % on income from Intellectual Property (conditions apply, please read our specific page)

 - no corporate tax for 'non tax resident' companies (with management residing abroad; special conditions apply)